Loan Policy A significant portion of the Law Library's collection does not circulate (e.g. reference materials, periodicals, primary materials, etc.).

 Reserve Materials These materials are kept behind the Circulation Desk and can be checked out for four hours.
 A library staff member will retrieve the item you need.
-Included are: Titles in heavy demand, Faculty reserve items, Prior Law School exams, and current Kansas bills and session laws.
+Included are: Titles in heavy demand, Faculty reserve items, and SJD dissertations.
 A list of materials on reserve may be accessed in the KU Libraries Online Catalog.

 Dictionary Stands A dictionary stand is located on Floors One (in the large study room), Three, Four, and Five.
 Each stand includes: